-- 1.21 The Bromsgrove District Plan (Proposed Submission) will go out to publication for the statutory 6 week period, during which time representations from all interested parties on issues of soundness will be welcomed.
-All of the main issues raised will then be summarised and responded to. - 1.22 In due course the final version of the plan will be submitted to the Secretary of State and the submitted document will be made available for another consultation period, during which time formal representations on soundness can be made. - 1.23 Once submitted, the BDP will be subject to independent examination to ensure the Plan is sound and for compliance with Duty to Co-operate, legal and procedural requirements.
+1.21 The Bromsgrove District Plan (Proposed Submission) will go out to publication for the statutory 6 week period, during which time representations from all interested parties on issues of soundness will be welcomed.
+All of the main issues raised will then be summarised and responded to.

+1.22 In due course the final version of the plan will be submitted to the Secretary of State and the submitted document will be made available.

+1.23 Once submitted, the BDP will be subject to independent examination to ensure the Plan is sound and for compliance with Duty to Co-operate, legal and procedural requirements.
 Soundness of a Plan is defined in the NPPF as being "positively prepared, justified, effective and consistent with National Policy".